 Introduction

-Competitor analysis
+Competitor Analysis

 I started by analysing key competitors websites to understand what they were doing right and where they were falling short.
-I looked at user experience, design, functionality, and engagement.
-By learning from their successes and mistakes, I aimed to create a website for Connected Kerb that stood out in the market, offering a better user experience and more innovative features.

-Visual Appeal:
+Visual Appeal

 Many sites used clean, modern designs that were visually engaging.

-Useful Features:
+Useful Features

 Features like real-time updates and interactive maps were highly valued by users.

-Slow Load Times:
+Slow Load Times

 Several sites suffered from slow load times, negatively impacting user experience.

-Lack of Mobile Optimisation:
+Lack of Mobile Optimisation

 A few sites did not perform well on mobile devices, which is crucial for today’s users.